 Step #1 - Download, install, and launch iMyFone TunesMate on your computer.

-Step #3 - Using the box that appears on your screen now, select the types of data that you want to transfer from your iPhone to your iTunes library.
+Step #3 - Using the box that appears on your screen now, select the types of data that you want to transfer from your iPad to your iTunes library.
 Alternatively, you can check the "Entire Library" to have everything synced.

 Step #4 - Click on the "Transfer" button to proceed and after a few minutes, you'll find that the sync process was successful.

-Now, if you take into account the struggles that you had with iTunes and trying to figure out why won't my iPhone sync to iTunes, it's a lot easier if you just use iMyFone TunesMate.
+Now, if you take into account the struggles that you had with iTunes and trying to figure out why won't my iPad sync to iTunes, it's a lot easier if you just use iMyFone TunesMate.